Current Undergraduate Students

 The College of Education advisors work with closely with all students in the College of Education and across campus who are seeking teacher certification.

 Not sure who to contact for help?
 Check out our Who to Contact page to find out.

 Are you interested in teaching but not sure what degree you should pursue in order to teach your preferred level of student?
 We've put together a handy chart to help your decision-making process.

-The College of Education sponsors two Study Abroad Experiences for our future educators.
+The College of Education sponsors multiple Study Abroad Experiences for our future educators.
 Students can participate in study abroad experiences after completion of two long semesters at Texas Tech.